-Many successful businesses started out in the family garage or spare room.
-In the age of the internet, more and more home-based businesses exist.
+Many successful new small businesses started out in the family garage or spare room.
+In the age of the internet, more and more home-based businesses are being created.
 They sell their goods and services on the internet and ship them to front doors around New Zealand each day.
 Just because you can run your business wearing shorts or track pants doesn't mean that it's not a real business.
-So, it needs to be insured just like any other bricks and mortar operation.
+So, it needs to be insured just like any other bricks and mortar commercial enterprise.

 What Cover Do I Need For My Equipment and Stock?